iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient with Momentum Accelerations.md

 \end{aligned}
 $$

-The proof is not complete and the algorithm has strictly better worst case complexity compare to the case where momentum term is not used.
+The proof is now complete and the algorithm has strictly better worst case complexity compare to the case where momentum term is not used.